Jeong Yim: Historical controversy

-Misinformation #4 Who sent Cheung Yim to Fut San? :

 Cheung Yim was the last batch of Chan Heung's students who was sent to Fut San by Chan Heung to take over Chan Din Foon's school and be his successor.
-The problem with this is there are two dates certain Choy Lee Fut factions give as dates for this situation.
+There are two dates certain Choy Lee Fut factions give as dates for this situation.
 Those dates are 1848 and 1875.
 Upon Cheung Yim's return to Chan Heung in King Mui after studying with Ching Cho for 8 years, increasing battles between anti-Qing government forces resulted in the collapse of the Fut San (Foshan) Hung Sing school in 1848, and the death of Chan Din-Foon 陳典桓.
 For the next 10 years he trained under Chan Heung's Choy Li Fut system.